psu-arts-arch-3/art-203/lesson-2/pass-hosting.md

 [Transmit](https://panic.com/transmit/)\(Mac, paid\)

-We'll use Filezilla for the demo since it's open-source, and very simple to use.
+We'll use Filezilla for the demo in Exercise 1 since it's open-source and easy to get started with.

+###